Mythology

 Read more: Dionysus (Bacchus)

-Eros, the alleged son of Aphrodite, is most commonly known for his Latin name: Cupid.
-He could stir desire into the hearts of anyone he pleased with a simple draw and release of his enchanted arrow.
-The story…
+Eros, the god of love, could stir desire into the hearts of anyone he pleased with a simple draw and release of his enchanted arrow.
+By some accounts, he sprang out of the primordial chaos and brought order…

 Europa